MohammedAbidNafi/Messagium/README.md

 16. Add Diffrent Language Translations.
 17. Click Enter to Send Message.
 18. Ability to mute Notifications.
+19. An Offline sql-lite Database synced with Firebase Database

 ## Ways to Contribute
 1. Create an issue to discuss about your idea.(https://github.com/MohammedAbidNafi/MessengerByMargs/issues)